vikdevit/DataScienceProjects/Electricity/README.md

 -Descriptive statistics for the same region and period

 This repository contains the whole script written in Python as well as graphs obtained when running the program and giving aforementioned information.
+File names of the script and graphs are listed below:
+- JapTokElecIbp.py
+-

 # Data source
 CSV file was downloaded from Kaggle website and can be obtained using the url below: